-How we identify need, assess and review How we adapt teaching to ensure access to the How we provide support and intervention for progress curriculum those with identified needs

-Many children who have impaired vision will have had their condition identified prior to starting school.
+How we identify need, assess and review progress How we adapt teaching to ensure access to the curriculum How we provide support and intervention for those with identified needs Many children who have impaired vision will have had their condition identified prior to starting school.
 If an adult is working with a child in class, and they suspect they may have an undiagnosed visual impairment, the class teacher will speak to parents and ask them to make an appointment to have the child's vision tested by an optician.
 If necessary, the child will then be referred to a consultant ophthalmologist.
 A referral may then be made by the ophthalmologist to the Sensory Impairment Team (SIS) Progress is then assessed and reviewed in the same way as for other children on the SEND register.
-Parents/carers are also welcome to raise any concerns they may have with their child's class teacher. given as the child may not be able to see facial expressions.
+Parents/carers are also welcome to raise any concerns they may have with their child's class teacher.
+Where appropriate, work will be differentiated in consultation with the teacher of the visually impaired.
+Before asking the pupil a question, the adult will use the child's name to gain their attention.
+Clear instructions and descriptions will be given as the child may not be able to see facial expressions.
+Pupils will be positioned near the board or at the front of the class.
+Glare on the interactive whiteboard will be minimised through use of blinds.
+A Visual Impairment Teacher (VIT) may make regular visits to assess progress of pupil and make further recommendations to teacher to assist.
 If a pupil is identified as having a visual impairment, school would make an assessment of their needs, and put into place any physical adaptations to the school building, as well as considering how to best to support their educational needs.
 If a child has glasses, they will be reminded, where necessary, to always wear their glasses.
 If required, written work is provided in an enlarged format.
 Extra time may be given to complete work.
 Pages on interactive whiteboard to be on an appropriate background colour i.e cream, yellow. blue to give a strong contrast Personal tidiness and organisation will be encouraged to provide clear working space for the pupil.
 Paper with a glossy surface will be avoided as this can create glare.
-If appropriate, a pupil can access ICT programs including word processing/speech controlled software, for support.
-Reading materials can be downloaded from load2learn.
-Learning buddy c.
+If appropriate, a pupil can access ICT programs including word c.
 Physical difficulties

+processing/speech controlled

+software, for support.

+Reading materials can be downloaded

+from load2learn.

+Learning buddy